lsun20/MissAdapt/README.md

 `calculate_max_regret.R` : a function that takes the input of the pre-tabulated solutions and outputs the max regret of various estimators.

-`plot_adaptive_and_minimax_estimates.R` : a function that takes the input of the pre-tabulated solutions and outputs the locus of $B$-minimax estimates via a lookup table.
+`plot_adaptive_and_minimax_risk.R` : a function that takes the input of the pre-tabulated solutions and outputs the locus of $B$-minimax estimates via a lookup table.
 The oracle MSE function (risk of each $B$-minimax estimator) as well as the risk function of the adaptive estimator are also plotted.